$4.08/mo over 12 Months

 There are loads of free VPNs around, but not all of them are safe to use.
 Using a free VPN on your MacBook or iMac isn’t always the best choice – some free VPNs suffer from security flaws and others may even sell your personal information to China.

-We’ve spent hours testing the free VPNs for MacOS that we’ve listed above and concluded that they are safe to use.
+We’ve spent hours testing the free VPNs for MacOS that we’ve listed above and have concluded that they are 100% safe to use.

 However, if you want to benefit from extra security features such as a VPN kill switch you might need to purchase a premium VPN subscription – NordVPN is a good choice.